KeunhoByeon/GREAT2021_proj_2/README.md

 3-2.
 Since the mul operation in the encoding stage requires solving a quadratic function during decoding, two cases occur during decoding.
       So I also removed the mul operation during encoding.
-      (I am not sure if I can handle it like this) 3-3.
+      (I am not sure if I can handle it like this) (3-1 & 3-2: Because of this removal, the validation accuracy in the MNIST dataset decreased from about 93 to about 83.)
+3-3.
 There was an error due to very small decimal data, so it was rounded to 6 decimal places.

 4. Retrain model with x + noise data (iteratively)